-The requirements of the final users and/or installers should be properly assessed (e.g., in terms of 'plug-and-play' installation, day-to-day operation, maintenance, space requirements, noise, integration with networks and/or other devices, demand response capability, etc.).
+The requirements of the final users and/or installers should be properly assessed (e.g., in terms of day-to-day operation, maintenance, space requirements, noise, integration with networks and/or other devices, demand response capability, etc.).

 Proposals investigating heat pumps with a capacity >12 kW are expected to use refrigerants with 100-year Global Warming Potential (GWP) < 150 (timeframe based on the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC)).